 Here’s one I’ll bet you never thought about.
 How many of you have a built in oven and microwave?
 That’s TWO clocks running all the time, one on top of the other.

-Ways To Use Light
+Ways To Use Lightbulbs To Save Electricity

 Now lets talk about lights.
 We all need them, but do you really need 2 bulbs in that covered fixture.
-And do they need to be 75 or 100 watts.
+And do they need to be 75 or 100 watts?

-Or you handymen out there can help light up a room by adding a tubular skylight.
+Or you handymen out there can help light up a room by adding a *Tubular Skylight.
 They’re surprisingly easy to install and are available at most home improvement stores.

 Use Only The Lights You Need